thinkthoughts/lean-gioia/REPORT/REPORT.md

 ---

-## 13. Subsequent work
+## 13. Subsequent reading points

-The CP52 proof architecture is closed.
-Subsequent work can proceed from the checked reading point rather than extending the checkpoint sequence by default.
+The CP52 proof architecture closes Formalization Specification 001.
+Further work begins from a new reading point rather than extending this checkpoint sequence by default.
+Candidate directions include reusable support-fiber abstractions and additional source results from the parent-Hamiltonian analysis.
+Each new target should begin with its own source statement, leading specifications, and explicit dependency route.

-Useful next targets include:

-- comparison of the completed theorem against additional source formulations or special cases;
-- reusable abstractions for support-fiber aggregation in other operator expansions;
-- formalizations of further results whose source prerequisites can be stated at compatible reading points;
-- publication of the report and its source-to-formal evidence map.

-A new formal checkpoint is warranted where a new specification introduces a genuinely new theorem dependency, representation layer, or source result.

 ---

 ## 14. Conclusion

-The `lean-gioia` development formalizes the W-state locality obstruction through an explicit route from finite-range cyclic geometry and W-state eigenstate hypotheses to the vacuum-eigenstate conclusion.
-The completed architecture separates the single-creation and higher-creation sectors, reconstructs the witness geometry, and closes the higher-creation representation through support-fiber aggregate coefficients.
+The `lean-gioia` development gives an explicit checked route from finite-range cyclic geometry, W-state eigenstate relations, and representation specifications to the represented Corollary-1 vacuum-eigenstate conclusion.
+The completed architecture separates the single-creation and higher-creation sectors and reconstructs their witness geometry.

-The final CP52 theorem uses support coverage rather than support injectivity.
-Equal duplicate-free creator supports specify a common creation-string operator, and the coefficient visible to that operator is the aggregate over its support fiber.
-The W-state eigenstate relation and witness data derive that aggregate coefficient as zero on represented higher-creation supports.
-The representation bridge then establishes the mixed Row-One condition and the vacuum-eigenstate conclusion.
+Its central representation refinement is that equal duplicate-free creator supports specify a common creation-string operator.
+The operator-visible higher-creation coefficient is therefore the aggregate over the corresponding support fiber.
+This permits the final CP52 route to use support coverage rather than support injectivity before deriving `MixedRowOneCondition` and the vacuum-eigenstate conclusion.

-The result is both a checked formal implication and a documented research reading point: source evidence supplies the prerequisites, leading specifications constrain the formal route, AI can assist its engineering, Lean checks its consequences, and the researcher determines what follows now.
+The completed formalization is also a documented reading point: source evidence supplies prerequisites, leading specifications constrain the formal route, AI can assist its engineering, Lean checks the resulting implications, and the researcher determines what follows now.

+---

+## References

+1. Lei Gioia, Sanjay Moudgalya, and Olexei I. Motrunich, **Distinct Types of Parent Hamiltonians for Quantum States: Insights from the W State as a Quantum Many-Body Scar**, arXiv:2510.24713v3.

+The detailed source-location ledger for this report is maintained in [`../docs/SOURCE_TO_LEAN.md`](../docs/SOURCE_TO_LEAN.md).

 ---